5-Minute Fast Track Oral Research Competition Presentation Opportunity & Cash Prizes

 - Presentations are considered to have commenced when a presenter starts their presentation through movement or speech

 - The decision of the adjudicating panel is final.
-The Top 5 presenters from each preliminary round will advance to the final championship round
+The Top 10 presenters from the preliminary round will advance to the final championship round

 - Did the presentation provide an understanding of the background to the research question being addressed and its significance?